Capital City

 Employers in Greece must ensure compliance with labor laws regarding working hours and overtime to maintain a fair and lawful workplace.
 Standard working hours are set at 8 hours per day and 40 hours per week for employees aged 16 and above, with provisions for those aged 18 and older to work up to 9 hours per day and 45 hours per week.

-As of 2025, Greece's minimum wage remains set at €830 per month for full-time employees, with plans for a gradual increase to €950 by 2027.
+This represents a 6.02% increase from previous rates.
+The minimum wage is projected to reach €968 per month by 2027.
 This wage applies uniformly across all industries and worker categories, ensuring a standardized baseline for compensation.
 Part-time workers receive proportional pay based on their hours worked, while interns and trainees may or may not be entitled to minimum wage depending on the nature of their engagement.
 Expatriates employed under Greek contracts are also subject to the same minimum wage regulations.

 Employers in Greece must stay informed about periodic wage adjustments, as the government reviews the minimum wage based on economic conditions, including inflation and employment trends.
 Additionally, industry-specific agreements may lead to higher wages in certain sectors.
 Ensuring compliance with wage laws is crucial for businesses operating in Greece, as violations can lead to legal consequences.
 With the government's commitment to gradually increasing wages, employers should plan for future labor costs and adjust their payroll strategies accordingly.